eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 > You don't need to understand the DSP protocol to use the Tractus-X network as an application

 Nowadays, there is a big overhead at the "Application" layer from Tractus-X. Every application is using the Eclipse Dataspace Connector (EDC) in their own way.
 In case of Tractus-X we are using the [Tractus-X EDC](https://github.com/eclipse-tractusx/tractusx-edc).
 The problem is that there is no harmonization on the "contract" management in between the consumer and provider applications.
-At the moment contract agreements are being open for every data retrieval and they are not being reused, creating a overhead at the [Tractus-X EDC](https://github.com/eclipse-tractusx/tractusx-edc) gateaway.
+At the moment contract agreements are being opened for every data retrieval and they are not being reused, creating a overhead at the [Tractus-X EDC](https://github.com/eclipse-tractusx/tractusx-edc) gateway.

-There is missing a clear line on how to manage the connections which are open when contract agreements are finalized.
-This is causing that data retrievals from the Tractus-X Applications to take a significant ammount of time exponentially.
-This is due that always when a new use case application wants to start, they will first need to understand how the complete protocol and EDC works to finally adopt the network.
-Which may lead to a incorrect use of the EDC contract management.
-Therfore there is a clear need for showing data consumer applications how they can specially in a "fast" way retrieve data from the network and manage their connections with applications and services (asset) behind the EDC.
+There is missing a common understanding on how to manage the open connections, i.e., where finalized contract agreements exist.
+This is causing that data retrievals from the Tractus-X Applications take a significant ammount of time.
+This is due because all use case application developer need to understand the EDC interactions without much guidance on favorable patterns that would improve efficiency of the exchange.
+Therefore, there is a clear need for showing data consumer applications how they should implement the retrieval of data and the management of existing connections.

-Therefore, there was built the "EDR" (Endpoint Data Reference) Interface.
-It was built for simplifying the negotiation and transfer process for the application.
-Now it is stable since the Jupiter release from Catena-X (TX-EDC >v0.7.5) and is available out there, however there is no usage pattern yet provider for the application side.
+The "EDR" (Endpoint Data Reference) Interface has been built for simplifying the negotiation and transfer process for the application.
+It has been introduced with the Jupiter release from Catena-X, however there is no usage pattern recommendation yet provided for application developer.

-Another point is, the EDC still needs to be optimized and several breaking changes are being planned for the future, and therefore all the applications will need to change their way they use the EDC.

-For example: If in the future we want to move to the "bring your own identity approach" where everyone brings their DID we need then to expect the applications will care about this.
-And that is a huge amount of work for applications to be adapting every release to the latest "base" data space components.

-Therefore, this pattern aims to reduce the complexity on the Application layer, easing the adoption of the dataspace for any application using the EDC.
+Another issue to consider is, that there is still some need to optimize the connector which will lead to changing patterns in the interaction with the connector.
+The proposed pattern helps in this regard as well, as it simplifies the interactions between application and connector.
+As a consequence, adapting to future changes will get simpler and maintainability of the application is improved.

 In the end from the application side there is only two things that matter when consuming information:

 - Which is the "Dataplane URL"
 - Which authorization token I need.

-The rest can be abstracted, and this is going to be defined here in this usage pattern which could be implemented in a reference implementation or at any application if followed correctly.
+The rest can be abstracted, and this is going to be defined here in this usage pattern which could be implemented in a reference implementation or at any application.

 ![Connect and Exchange Pattern Simple](./media/connect&exchange-context.svg)

-Right now the thing that is happening is that the connections are open, and they are not used.
-The Eclipse Dataspace Connector was not designed to keep so many connections open, for every asset we want to retrieve a new connection is open, and just one data exchange is done, and then the connection keeps open.
-And the applications are not aware of that.

 ## 2. The pattern